 This course builds on knowledge from the core courses Financial Accounting (B6001) and Corporate Finance (B6300), which introduce students to basic concepts of financial reporting and analysis.
-In particular, B8008 requires a basic understanding of the following:
+However, these two core courses are not prerequisite.
+Students may enroll in B8008 if they have a basic understanding of the following:

-• Financial statements, including the balance sheet, income statement, and cash flow statement

-- How accrual accounting differs from cash accounting, including revenue recognition, expense recognition (matching principle), and the basic principles of asset and liability recognition and measurement. - Time value of money and present value calculations
+- Financial statements, including the balance sheet, income statement, and cash flow statement. - How accrual accounting differs from cash accounting, including revenue recognition, expense recognition (matching principle), and the basic principles of asset and liability recognition and measurement. - Time value of money and present value calculations.